iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 37: May 16, 2019 Thursday

+**Today's Progress**: I commited some changes to my game.
+The changes are from a day or two ago.
+I haven't pushed them yet.
+I worked some more on my game.

+**Thoughts** I am frustrated because I can't animate things the way I would like.

 ### Day 36: May 15, 2019 Wednesday

 **Today's Progress**: I searched for answers about my jump animation problem from Day 34.
 I couldn't find one.
 I asked for help avenues but no reply yet.
 I got just a little more done on the game.
 Mostly just a bunch of trial and control-z.